MindviewLLC/MindviewLLC-hugo/content/mindview/index.md

 My skills lie in teaching, coaching, and leading architecture and code reviews.
 I've also had extensive experience organizing open-spaces events.

-I am conversant in many areas where I do not consider myself expert enough to provide reliable advice: databases, web systems, operations, security, management, agile/scrum, product management.
+I am conversant in many areas where I do not consider myself expert enough to provide reliable advice: databases, web systems, operations, security, management, agile/scrum, product management, and most certainly others.

-I enjoy the flexibility in thinking found in smaller organizations.
+I enjoy the flexibility in thinking that I sometimes find in smaller organizations.